 People care more and more about where their food comes from.
 Partnering with local suppliers not only makes for a more wholesome meal, but you’ll also position yourself as a restaurant that supports the local economy.
 These factors are now becoming very important to a lot of people, you definitely want to show that you care about current issues.

 You can also buy locally made beers and wines.
-Not only will you get similar benefits to local food, but you can also leverage the fact that these beverages were made locally to sell more product.
+Not only will you get similar benefits to local food, but you can also leverage the fact that these beverages were made locally to sell more products.
 You should train your staff to have an understanding of all the local drinks you’re serving, so they can inform guests on what kind of taste to expect and where the products come from.

 5. Offer smaller dishes that your guests can share